 What if … you hadn’t become a photographer, what would’ve you like to become?

 Probably something else related to art, creativity, imagination.
-I discovered photography to express myself and share my emotions to others.
+I discovered photography to express myself and share my emotions with others.
 If it wasn’t through photography, it would probably be through some other activities like music, drawing, …